eveschoen/montecarlo/README.md

 ```
 die2.show_die()
 ```
-Within the Die class, you can take advantage of the `change_weight`, `roll_die`, and `show_die methods`.
+Within the Die class, you can take advantage of the `change_weight`, `roll_die`, and `show_die` methods.
 For more information on these methods, see their docstrings in the API description.

 Next, you will want to play a game.
 Start by instantiating a Game object, passing it a list of dice (Die objects) with similar faces.
 Here, we make a list of 3 dice.
 ```